ShahrearMSf/betterlinks/README.txt

 ## 🔥 WHAT’S NEXT
 If you like BetterLinks, then consider checking out our other WordPress Plugins for FREE:

-🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) – Most popular Elementor extensions with 2 million active users in the WordPress repository.
+🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) – Most popular Elementor extensions with 2 million+ active users in the WordPress repository.

 👉 [Essential Blocks For Gutenberg](https://wordpress.org/plugins/essential-blocks/) - The ultimate blocks library to enhance your Gutenberg web-building experience.